-CDTi Advanced Materials, Inc. (NASDAQ:CDTI) achieved 35% gross margin in first quarter of 2018
+CDTi Advanced Materials, Inc. (NASDAQ:CDTI) Achieved 35% gross margin in the first quarter of 2018

 Shares of CDTi Advanced Materials, Inc. (CDTI) changed at hands on unusually higher volume on May 23, 2018, as the stock is sinking -19.26% to end at $0.82.
 When analyzing volume, determine the strength or weakness of a move.
 As traders, we are more interested to take part in strong moves and don’t join moves that show weakness – or we may even watch for an entry in the opposite direction of a weak move.
 These guidelines do not hold true in all situations, but they are a good general aid in trading decisions.

 CDTi Advanced Materials, Inc. (NASDAQ:CDTI) stated its financial results for the first quarter ended March 31, 2018.

 Matthew Beale, CDTi’s CEO, stated, “In the first quarter of 2018, we achieved 35% gross margin, over double that obtained in the first quarter of 2017.
 In addition, we reduced our operating expenses by 45% and created the path to profitability as our advanced materials business gains traction.
 These achievements were enabled by the successful execution of our 2017 business realignment strategy.